10 Steps to Successfully Negotiating a Premium Domain Purchase

 • SEO Performance History: Tools like Ahrefs will help assess the domain’s SEO performance, including its backlink profile and organic traffic data related to a website.
 This is important because a domain with a solid SEO foundation could bring value beyond its name, while a domain with penalties or poor history might hurt your website ranking.

-2. Confirm whether or not it’s listed for sale
+2. Confirm whether or not the premium domain name you want to buy is listed for sale

 Next up is performing a domain lookup using tools like WHOIS to check whether the domain names are available for purchase.